 Why we used Node.js:

-Node.js was selected for its non-blocking, event-driven architecture, which is ideal for healthcare platforms that need to process large volumes of patient data and handle numerous simultaneous connections without delays.
-By utilizing Node.js, we ensured that the platform provided a responsive and real-time experience for both healthcare providers and patients.
+Node.js was chosen for its non-blocking, event-driven architecture which is perfect for healthcare platforms that need to process large amounts of patient data and handle many simultaneous connections without delays.
+Node.js runs JavaScript code both server-side and outside of a web browser, allowing for the development of scalable and real-time applications.
+By using Node.js, we ensured the platform provided a real-time experience for both healthcare providers and patients.

 How it helped:

-Using Node.js allowed us to build a scalable, high-performance application capable of handling real-time notifications, updates, and seamless communication between users.
-The technology’s ability to manage multiple API integrations and handle asynchronous data exchanges ensured the platform remained fast and efficient, improving the overall user experience in a healthcare setting.
+Using Node.js allowed us to build a scalable, high-performance application that can handle real-time notifications, updates, and seamless communication between users.
+The technology’s ability to manage multiple API integrations and handle asynchronous data exchanges ensured the platform was fast and efficient, improving the overall user experience in a healthcare setting.

 Dryft